about

 and my Russian grandfather’s immigrant alias.

-My names, practice and materials reflect the challenge, strangeness and constant dichotomies I experience as a First Nations woman navigating deep cultural polarities and damage within colonized Indigenous territories, within a commitment and ability to find, maintain, and/or create culturally-informed continuance and poetry within these environments.
-I survey and contextualize dysfunctional and traumatizing colonial/colonized mind-frames and modes of operating, creatively intervening with, disrupting, unsettling and transforming them.
+My names, practice and materials reflect the challenge, strangeness and constant dichotomies I experience as a First Nations woman navigating deep cultural polarities and damage within colonized Indigenous territories, and a commitment and ability to find, maintain, and/or create culturally-informed continuance and poetry within these environments.
+I survey and re/contextualize dysfunctional and traumatizing colonial/colonized mind-frames and modes of operating, creatively intervening with, disrupting, unsettling and transforming them.
 I work in a variety of media, combining traditional Indigenous science with Western new-tech, organic with digital, to create work that reflects this journey in a way that’s highly contemporary yet informed by and infused with ancient First Nations cultural teachings, paradigms, experience and aesthetic.

 My work houses paradox in both energy and aesthetic, often juxtaposing dispirit materials, genres, paradigms, technologies, and/or imagery; serenity/ferocity, balance/tension, recognizable/unknowable, comforting/uncanny, damage/healing, grief/joy, Indigenous/Settler, reverent/playful, physical/spiritual, linear/circular, expressionistic/geometric, aqueous/earthy, etc. At the heart of all this is a deep awareness of and concern with the need to re/balance feminine and masculine energies.

-The repurposing and repositioning the Western in artworks centering and continuing long-standing matriarchal First Nations perspective, knowledge, history, technology, and creative practices is a main vien running through all my work.
+The repurposing and repositioning of the Western in artworks centering and continuing long-standing matriarchal First Nations perspective, knowledge, history, technology, and creative practices is a main vien running through all my work.
 It is equally present in my paintings and drawings.
 They involve a reclamation of Plains Nations women’s unfathomably long history of creating sophisticated abstraction, and the deep but largely unacknowledged influence of this history on male-dominated Settler abstract art genres purported to be ‘new’.
 Within this I also explore, implement and extend pan-tribal adornment, using the same kind of visual and material combinations present throughout my practice, and disregarding Western compartmentalizing of painting and sculpture.

-Bebonkwe with ‘pehpehtahkwiik 2’.
+Bebonkwe with ‘pehpehtahkwiik 2.

-Photo by Brandon Perdomo.
+Photo by Brandon Perdomo 2022.